NTIA/5G_Aerial_RF_Radiation_Data/README.md

 ## NTIA Report

 For a more in-depth exploration of how and why this data was produced, see the associated NTIA Report TR-22-562 "Measurements of 5G New Radio Spectral and Spatial Power Emissions for Radar Altimeter Interference Analysis".

+## Sponsor

+This report data is part of a larger program by the Joint Interagency 5G Radar Altimeter Interference (JI-FRAI) Quick Reaction Testing (QRT) to understand potential 5G interference issues.